Sumi-N/GameEngineProject/Readme.txt

 TODO List

 .
-Implement and switch the file reader to my original .
+Implement and switch the file loader to my original .
 Add directi light and direct light shadow map
 .
 Change point light shadow map to cube map
 .
 Refactor Entity system
 .
 Simple asset loader written in Lua
 .
 Multicast delegate messaging system
 .
 Finish TBN matrix for normal mapping
 .
+Separate the density between graphics and parts module

+Done

+.
 Make a query function for scene entity to ba able to query specific scene format .
 Organize displace mapping and related functions such as render and shader structures.

+Unsolved

+.
+Make skybox loading process to multi threading